 Top Indian wrestlers detained as protest against federation chief intensifies

 Indian wrestler Vinesh Phogat being detained by the police during a protest march in New Delhi on May 28, 2023.
-PHOTO: EPA-EFE

-NEW DELHI - Several of India’s top wrestlers, including Olympic medallists Bajrang Punia and Sakshi Malik, were detained by police on Sunday as they intensified their protest demanding the arrest of their federation chief over sexual harassment allegations.
+- Several of India’s top wrestlers, including Olympic medallists Bajrang Punia and Sakshi Malik, were detained by police on Sunday as they intensified their protest demanding the arrest of their federation chief over sexual harassment allegations.

 The wrestlers originally hit the streets in January demanding action against Wrestling Federation of India president Brij Bhushan Sharan Singh.

-He has denied allegations of sexually harassing several female athletes.
+The 66-year-old Mr Singh, a politician, has denied allegations of sexually harassing several female athletes.

-The protest was then withdrawn after Mr Singh, also a Member of Parliament from Prime Minister Narendra Modi’s ruling Bharatiya Janata Party, was stripped of all administrative powers by the Sports Ministry.
+The protest was then withdrawn after Mr Singh, a Member of Parliament from Prime Minister Narendra Modi’s ruling Bharatiya Janata Party, was stripped of all administrative powers by the Sports Ministry.

-The wrestlers resumed their protest on April 23 demanding Mr Singh’s arrest and have since been camping near the new Parliament building, which Mr Modi inaugurated on Sunday.
+The wrestlers resumed their protest on April 23, demanding Mr Singh’s arrest, and have since been camping near the new Parliament building, which Mr Modi inaugurated on Sunday.

-“They broke the barricades and didn’t follow police directions,” senior Delhi Police officer Dependra Pathak told local media.
+“They broke the barricades and didn’t follow police directions,” senior Delhi police officer Dependra Pathak told local media.

 “They broke the law, and that’s why they were detained.”